 - Using a free trial or demo product

 Why It’s Important to Identify MQLs

-Your sales and marketing teams can optimally focus their efforts and resources by clearly identifying what makes a good lead and separating them from those who might be less likely to convert.
+Your sales and marketing teams can optimally focus their efforts and resources by clearly identifying what makes a good lead and separating them from those less likely to convert.
 It allows your business to nurture relationships with new customers as they show interest in your product.
 In addition, the data collected from identifying and tracking MQLs can help inform better marketing decisions going forward.
 In summary, identifying MQLs will help optimize operations—your team will spend more time and effort on leads most likely to convert.

-Criteria to Consider for a Marketing Qualified Lead
+Criteria to Consider for a Marketing-Qualified Lead

 It’s important to create an MQL scoring model based on set criteria.
 While elements like demographics, firmographics, website interactions, social media, and email engagement are typical ways to define MQLs, these criteria will vary from business to business.
 Using multiple tools and insights to create an accurate lead scoring system helps your marketing and sales team better qualify leads in a structured way.
 Your team can identify more qualified leads faster using the following criteria: